gmcesar/RestfulAPI-RAML/README.md

 ### Use Case 1:

-- Consumes an endpoint using the GET method and the parameter 'copy' to request the API to maintain a copy of the customer.
+- Consumes an endpoint using the GET method and the query component '`?copy=true`' to request the API to maintain a copy of the customer.
 An interface was created based on the specific requirements for the consumer, allowing it (the consumer) to access only the resources needed.

 `The endpoint for this consumer: http://localhost:4000/api/c/customers/`